Quick Answer

 > Protective services.

 These services are intended to reduce illness and detect conditions to ensure you are healthy.
-Then, include screening and counseling.
-Medicare covers it, and coin insurance is not included.
+They include screening and counseling.
+Medicare covers it, and coinsurance is not included.
+Preventive screenings covered by Medicare Part B include mammograms, colonoscopies, cardiovascular screenings, and diabetes tests, as outlined by Medicare.gov’s preventive services directory.

 3. Part C offers an alternative way of getting Medicare Advantage.